Materials and equipment

 - Identification guide (coming soon)

 If you requested a kit to be mailed to you when you selected a grid to sample, you should have received brown paper lunch bags, gloves, field sheets and identification guides with a return envelope enclosed.
 If you are making your own kit, be sure to see our guide for making your own kit.
+If you are sampling at more than one site in a grid or at more than one grid, please ensure sampling sites are at least 20 km apart.
 Always follow the current Covid-19 regulations in your province or territory when sampling.